marton-nagy-marton/de1_hws_assignments/Term1/README.md

 #### Charts
 I have charted a few regression plots based on the view to uncover which factors influence most the albums' popularity (see in Figure 3).

-***Figure 3: Regressions of albums_popularity on certain quantitative variables***
+***Figure 3: Regressions of albums_popularity on certain quantitative variables for pop albums***

 ![albums_popularity_regressions](/Term1/assets/q1.png)

-Based on this, we can see that average song level variables do not really have an influence on album popularity.
+Based on this, we can see that average song level variables do not really have an influence on pop albums' popularity.
 However, artists' popularity and follower counts show a strong correlation with the popularity of the albums.
-This means that more popular artists tend to have more popular albums.
+This means that more popular pop artists tend to have more popular albums.

 ### How does albums' popularity differ between songs from 2010 to 2015 and 2016 to 2023?